Lindisfarne National Nature Reserve: Location

-Lindisfarne National Nature Reserve is located on the North Northumberland coastline.
-It is located about 10 mi south of Berwick-upon-Tweed.
-Lindisfarne is sign-posted from the A1 highway south of Berwick-upon-Tweed.
-There are car parks available on the isle of Lindisfarne (Holy Island), at Budle Bay, and at Beal, on the mainland of England.
+Lindisfarne National Nature Reserve is located on the North Northumberland coastline, about 10 mi south of Berwick-upon-Tweed.
+Lindisfarne is signposted from the A1 highway south of Berwick-upon-Tweed.
+There are car parks available on the isle of Lindisfarne (Holy Island), at Budle Bay, and at Beal, on the mainland.

 The causeway and safety

 Access to the island is by a tidal causeway.
 Visitors to the island must check tide times and weather carefully, and seek local advice if in doubt.
-The road is generally open from about 3 hours after high tide until 2 hours before the next high tide, but the period of closure may be extended during stormy weather.
+The road is generally open from about three hours after high tide until two hours before the next high tide, but the period of closure may be extended during stormy weather.
 Walkers using the causeway over the mud flats are advised that the safe time is shorter.
 Despite these warnings, about one vehicle each month is stranded on the causeway.
-Tide tables giving the safe crossing periods are published by Northumberland County council.
+Tide tables giving the safe crossing periods are published by Northumberland County Council.

 Volunteering opportunities

-The Lindisfarne National Nature Reserve offers a range of volunteering opportunities for youths, seniors, and families.
-These volunteer opportunities include: Species Recording, Habitat and Estate Management, Site Wardening, and acting as guides during guided walks.
+The reserve supports volunteering opportunities including species recording, habitat and estate management, site wardening, and acting as guides during guided walks.